“Roadtrips aren’t measured by mile markers, but by moments”

 Driving in the Himalayas

 Till now, you must have got the impression that all Indian drivers are hopeless.
 But then you decide to drive in the Himalayas.
 That is when you realize the camaraderie of the people.
 After all, all of you are on the same side.
 The other side being nature.
 Here, all of you are just trying to stay alive without falling into the canyon beside you.
-When you have practically no roads and death on the other side, you will have to strike a partnership with fellow travelers (and a lot of praying).
+When you have practically no roads and death on the other side, you will have to strike a partnership with fellow travellers (and a lot of praying).

 Would I recommend a road trip in India?